syncfusion-content/javascript-docs/js/OlapGauge/Data-Binding.md

 {% endhighlight %}

 ###Binding OlapGauge to Cube in online SQL Server
-To connect an OLAP Cube available in SQL Server Analysis Service in online server through `**XML/A**`, host server link and database name needs to be set in the connection string.
-If you have any credentials to connect your Cube, then set the “User ID” and “Password” attributes accordingly.
-Below code sample illustrates the same.
+To connect an OLAP Cube available in SQL Server Analysis Service in online server through `**XML/A**`, set host server link and database name needs to be set in the connection string.
+When you have any credentials to connect your Cube, then set the “User ID” and “Password” attributes accordingly.
+The following code example illustrates the same.

 {% highlight c# %}